G7 Rapid Response Mechanism

 The G7 is an informal international intergovernmental economic organization that meets annually, whose members represent the seven wealthiest advanced economies in the world, as measured by the International Monetary Fund (IMF).

+Constituents

+The following countries and organisations are members and observers (associate members) of the G7 Rapid Response Mechanism:

 Mandate

 The RRM was mandated to "strengthen coordination to prevent, thwart and respond to malign and evolving threats to G7 democracies."
 It "will share information and threat analysis related to various threats to democracy, and is an established mechanism to identify opportunities for coordinated response."

 According to the Institute for Research on Public Policy's Policy Options magazine, the "RRM initiative seeks to strengthen the leading democracies' coordination to identify and respond to diverse and evolving threats…including through sharing information and analysis, and identifying opportunities for a coordinated response."

 Administration

 The RRM initiative is led by Canada through Global Affairs Canada's Centre for International Digital Policy.
 Tara Denham, Director of the Centre for International Digital Policy at Global Affairs Canada, directed the team responsible for setting up the RRM Coordination Unit.

 Global Affairs Canada—the Department of Foreign Affairs, Trade and Development—is the federal Canadian ministry responsible for diplomatic and consular relations, international trade, and international development and humanitarian assistance.
 The Centre for International Digital Policy includes the Digital Inclusion Lab and the RRM.
 Denham is also the RRM's Canadian Focal Point.